 - a.
-Choose any part of the Bible to read. - b.
+Choose any part of the Bible to read.
+It could be half a chapter or a full chapter. - b.
 Pray aloud to ask God to help you understand what you read. - c.
-Read a section out loud together.
-(It could be half a chapter or a whole chapter.) - d.
+Read the section out loud together. - d.
 Look for answers to any of the five questions, beginning with the first one about God. - e.
 Pray and ask God to help you remember what you learned (preferably take turns praying aloud).